dingv/goji/README.md

 # Goji

+**SPRING 2018 IN PROGRESS:** Command-line interface for creating Goji scripts and dynamically rendering webpages.

 **Goji** (*G*amified *O*b*J*ect-based *I*nterpreter) is a lightweight, end-to-end markup language, interpreter, and renderer to develop gamified web experiences.
 The first Goji use cases are e-learning and e-commerce applications, but gamification principles are highly-applicable and customizable.
 Creative and nontraditional innovation is anticipated.

 ## Goji stack